hibbitts-design/docsify-this/README.md

 ### 2. Publishing with Docsify-This

-The visual appearance of an online Markdown file displayed as a Web page by Docsify-This can be altered in two ways:
+The visual appearance of an online Markdown file displayed as a web page by Docsify-This can be altered in two ways:

 - **Using the Web Page Builder** — This point-and-click tool automatically generates the required Docsify-This URL with the necessary parameters
 - **Manually adjusting URL parameters** — You can also manually modify the appearance by changing or adding specific parameters to the Docsify-This URL